MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-using-defender-for-cloud-apps-controls.md

     ![Screenshot of Defender for Cloud App Security create session policy button.](media/service-security-using-defender-for-cloud-apps-controls/defender-for-cloud-apps-controls-create-policy-configure-save.png)

 ## Next steps

 This article described how Defender for Cloud Apps can provide data and content protections for Power BI.
-You might also be interested in the following articles, which describe Data Protection for Power BI and supporting content for the Azure services that enable it.
+For more information about Data Protection for Power BI and supporting content for the Azure services that enable it, see:

 * [Overview of sensitivity labels in Power BI](service-security-sensitivity-label-overview.md)
 * [Enable sensitivity labels in Power BI](service-security-enable-data-sensitivity-labels.md)
 * [How to apply sensitivity labels in Power BI](service-security-apply-data-sensitivity-labels.md)

-You might also be interested in the following Azure and security articles:
+For information about Azure and security articles, see:

 * [Protect apps with Microsoft Defender for Cloud Apps Conditional Access App Control](/defender-cloud-apps/proxy-intro-aad)
 * [Deploy Conditional Access App Control for featured apps](/defender-cloud-apps/proxy-deployment-aad)